ivan-risueno/FIB-EDA_Game-2021Q2/README.md

 cp AIDummy.o.Linux64 AIDummy.o
 ```

 3. Compile the game.
-It can be made with the command
+It can be done with the command

 ```sh
 make all